nasa/EMIT-Data-Resources/guides/Getting_EMIT_Data_using_EarthData_Search.md

 ![Earthdata Landing Page](https://i.imgur.com/CMzS6kA.jpeg)

 ## Step 2.
 Finding EMIT Data

-1. In the top left poriton of the screen type in "EMIT" (quotes must be used in order to perform the search).
-This will search for all EMIT products the LP DAAC manages.
+1. In the top left poriton of the screen type in "EMIT" (quotes will limit results to an exact match).
+This will search for all available EMIT collections.

 ![Earthdata Landing Page](https://i.imgur.com/UeuG3bd.jpeg)